 Food Bank Partnership

 Over 1 million New York City residents live in food insecure households, meaning they are uncertain of having, or unable to acquire, enough food to meet the needs of all household members.
 For families with pets, these food, shelter and medical challenges are transferred from owners to their animals, sometimes requiring painful decisions that put pets and family units in jeopardy.
 But while financial hardship may increase the risk of pet surrender, there is no data to support the notion that owners facing challenging circumstances do not love their pets or are less committed to providing responsible care than owners who are financially secure.
 CE NY and the ASPCA work with Food Bank For New York City to provide pet food to Food Bank clients who also have pets, enabling them to successfully feed themselves and their animals.
 This partnership not only provides food for those in need, it also facilitates vital referrals for CE NY services and resources.
 Contact Food Bank For New York City to learn which pantries carry pet food in NYC.

 CE NY participates in community events to meet people directly in their neighborhoods to spread awareness about our services, network with other service providers and to interact with community members.
 Events like coat drives, Earth Day awareness, National Night Out, and other fun, educational events allow us to connect with the communities we serve on a deeper level.
 Not only are we able to provide items and services such as I.D. tags, vaccines and veterinary care for pets in need at these events, we are also able to help provide educational resources for animal lovers who may need information on how to best care for their pets.
 We believe that working together with agencies in NYC gives us the best leverage to provide pet owners with the services they need to address the challenges they face.
-If you would like to submit a request for our participation in an event, please complete this form.

 Want to help the ASPCA Community Engagement Team in NYC?
 You can donate much-needed items directly through our AmazonSmile Charity Lists!